EolnMsuk/ome-ip/README.md

 ![Version](https://img.shields.io/badge/version-1.2-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 **ome-ip** is a userscript (Tampermonkey/Violentmonkey) designed to enhance the experience on Ome.tv, Chatroulette, and similar random video chat platforms.
-It provides a stealthy overlay displaying your chat partner's geolocation details and applies a sleek dark theme to the interface.
+It provides a stealthy overlay displaying your chat partner's geolocation details, applies a sleek dark theme, and bypasses client-side face detection restrictions.

 ## 🚀 Features

 * **📍 IP Geolocation:** Automatically intercepts WebRTC connection attempts to extract the partner's IP address.
 * **🌍 Detailed Info:** Fetches and displays Country, Region, City, and ISP using the `ip-api.com` database.
+* **🤖 Face Detection Bypass:** Intercepts and mocks facial recognition background workers (WebWorkers) to prevent "Face not found" errors or black screens.
 * **🎨 Dark Mode:** Injects a custom CSS dark theme to replace the bright default interfaces of supported sites.
 * **🖼️ Draggable UI:** Information is displayed in a floating, semi-transparent box that can be dragged and resized anywhere on the screen.
 * **⚡ Cross-Platform:** Works on multiple Ome.tv clones and alternatives.